Mackenzie M. Johnson

 Bio

-I am a PhD Candidate in the Department of Integrative Biology at UT Austin, advised by Dr. Claus O. Wilke.
-As a computational evolutionary biologist, I’m broadly interested in population genomics, statistical inference, and machine learning.
-My dissertation work primarily seeks to improve methods for evolutionary inference on biological sequence data, using both deep neural networks and statistical modeling.
-My graduate education has included 3 years as a trainee on the Biomedical Big Data Training Grant in the Department of Statistics and Data Science.
+I completed my PhD in the Department of Integrative Biology at UT Austin, advised by Dr. Claus O. Wilke.
+My dissertation work primarily sought to improve methods for evolutionary inference on biological sequence data, using both deep neural networks and statistical modeling.
+My graduate education included 3 years as a trainee on the T32 Biomedical Big Data Training Grant in the Department of Statistics and Data Science.
 During my undergraduate at KU, I studied theoretical population genetics in the lab of Dr. Maria E. Orive.

 Education